 Buy yourself a small present or flowers.

 Laugh, have fun and keep a positive attitude.
 It reduces tension and keeps you creative.

 Try essential oils.
 Peppermint oil increases oxygen to the brain and stimulates the mind.
 Citrus essential oil boosts your mood and your mental energy levels.

 Do something else, try new things, and break your routine.

 Meditate.
 It helps you calm down and focus on the present moment.

-Eat healthy.
-Add more lean proteins, fruits and vegetables in your diet.
+Eat healthily.
+Add more lean proteins, fruits, and vegetables to your diet.

 Declutter: your phone, your desk, your mind, your home, your email, your workspace, your desktop, and your life.